CtrlK

 Workflow Clarity

-The six steps are clearly sequenced and logically ordered from triage through deep analysis.
-However, there are no explicit validation checkpoints or feedback loops — for example, no verification that UPX unpacking succeeded before proceeding, no check that the binary matches the expected architecture before dynamic analysis, and no explicit safety gates before executing malware in Step 3/4 beyond parenthetical notes.
+The 6-step workflow is clearly sequenced and logically ordered from triage through deep analysis.
+However, there are no explicit validation checkpoints or feedback loops between steps — for example, no verification that unpacking succeeded before proceeding, no check that the architecture matches before dynamic analysis, and no explicit safety gates before executing malware in Step 3/4 beyond parenthetical notes.

 2 / 3